Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Ever wonder about the difference between counselors and social workers?
 Learn more in our comparison guide: Mental Health Counselor vs. Social Worker.

-Although each discipline of mental health professions varies from one another, they all involve the advocacy and attention to the mental health needs and concerns of their clients – from all walks of life and in many different locales and places of practice.
+Although the disciplines of mental health professions vary, they all involve the advocacy and attention to the mental health needs and concerns of their clients, from all walks of life and in many different locales and practice settings.
 In determining which profession is right for you, take into consideration the importance of working with specific populations, the roles that you would like to play, and which setting you would like to practice in.
-There are many other specialties, certifications, endorsements, and licenses that are available to those seeking to become a mental health professional.
+There are many other specialties, certifications, endorsements, and licenses that are available to those seeking to become mental health professionals.

 Icons made by Prosymbols from www.flaticon.com is licensed by CC 3.0 BY